ThinkR-open/devindocker/README.md

 status](https://github.com/ThinkR-open/devindocker/workflows/R-CMD-check/badge.svg)](https://github.com/ThinkR-open/devindocker/actions)
 <!-- badges: end -->

-The goal of {devindocker} is to help launch your R project inside a Docker container with Rstudio server.
+The goal of {devindocker}, as “Development In Docker”, is to help launch your R project inside a Docker container with Rstudio server.

   - You can develop with the same architecture as your clients
   - You can test your project / package on a specific architecture